alikapllan/abap-http-service-endpoint-demo-cloud/README.md

 The service:
 - Accepts JSON payload.
 - Deserializes it into based on I_SalesOrderTP structure.
-- And finally creates a Sales Order in SAP System if provided JSON payload proper.
+- And finally creates a Sales Order in SAP System via RAP BO I_SalesOrderTP if provided JSON payload proper.

 # Implementations